Aura-healthcare/hrv-analysis/README.md

 **hrvanalysis** is a Python module for Heart Rate Variability analysis of RR-intervals built on top of SciPy, AstroPy, Nolds and NumPy and distributed under the GPLv3 license.

-The development of this library started in July 2018 as part of Aura Healthcare project and is maintained by Robin Champseix.
+The development of this library started in July 2018 as part of [Aura Healthcare](https://www.aura.healthcare) project, in [OCTO Technology](https://www.octo.com/fr) R&D team and is maintained by Robin Champseix.

 ![alt text](https://github.com/robinchampseix/hrvanalysis/blob/master/figures/timeserie_distrib_plot.png)